 The platforms also advocate and promote best practices that will aid in the implementation of the developmental agenda and help stakeholders engage in meaningful dialogues for addressing crucial national issues relating to employability and skills.

-Some of our upcoming and recent events have been listed below:
+Some of our upcoming events have been listed below:

 The future of TVET: Disruption and development